 You must complete this application for each academic year to determine your eligibility to participate in federal, state, and institutional grant and loan programs.
-The FAFSA is available beginning January 1 preceding the academic year.
+The FAFSA is available beginning October 1.
 An academic year generally consists of a fall, spring and summer term.
 Schools must define whether summer begins or ends an academic year for financial aid purposes.
 NIU has defined the academic year to begin with fall and end with summer.
-The 2012 – 2013 FAFSA establishes eligibility for Fall 2012, Spring 2013 and Summer 2013.
-The 2013 -2014 FAFSA is for the Fall 2013, Spring 2014 and Summer 2014 academic year.
+The 2017 -2018 FAFSA is for the Fall 2017, Spring 2018 and Summer 2018 academic year.

 Now!
-MAP grant eligible students should plan to file the FAFSA as early as possible in January or early February.
+MAP grant eligible students should plan to file the FAFSA as early as October 1, 2016.
 The Illinois Student Assistance Commission (ISAC) uses a “first-come, first-served” methodology, based on the FAFSA processing date, to allocate limited funds.
 Once the state-wide application volume reaches the estimated number of students that can be funded, ISAC suspends all future applications.
-For 2012- 2013, ISAC suspended MAP awards for all students with an original FAFSA processing date greater than March 19.
-The date could be even earlier for 2013 – 2014.

 It is advisable to complete the FAFSA using the IRS Data Retrieval Tool.
-If time does not permit, the second best option is to use information from a completed tax return.
-However, if the student or parent, if applicable, tax return cannot be completed in time to ensure meeting the MAP deadline, you can use estimated tax information.
-Even though you will have to update the tax information later, the original FAFSA processing date is always used for the MAP deadline.
-See FAFSA IRS Data Retrieval Tool and How to Estimate Taxes.
+The second best option is to use information from a completed tax return.
+See FAFSA IRS Data Retrieval Tool

-The FAFSA serves as the application for both federal financial aid and the MAP grant.
+The FAFSA serves as the application for both federal financial aid and the State of Illinois MAP grant.

 ISAC EFC Calculator: http://www.isac.org/calculators/

-March 19.
-FAFSA applications submitted after this date were placed in a hold status and will not have MAP awarded unless additional funding becomes available.
-The cutoff date is dependent on application volume and could be even earlier this year.
+The suspension date for MAP deadline has not been determined.
+We estimate the deadline could be as early as end of October to November.
+FAFSA applications submitted after the date are placed in a suspense status and will not have MAP awarded unless additional funding becomes available.
+The funding cutoff date is dependent on application volume and will be even earlier this year.